 Notes

-1 This is a compilation of the Racing Penalties (Appeals) Act 1990 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 24 September 2010 of the Racing Penalties (Appeals) Act 1990 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table